-The 30-credit online MS in Agile Project Management includes 12 credits of Agile project management courses as part of a larger project management curriculum including related business and leadership coursework.
+The 30-credit, online MS in Agile Project Management includes 12 credits of Agile project management courses as part of a larger project management curriculum that includes related business and leadership coursework.

 Success in the workplace requires more than possessing relevant knowledge.
 You must also know how to communicate your ideas, work with teams, make ethical decisions, think critically, and demonstrate cross-cultural competence.

 To ensure our graduates learn these skills — and more — our online MS in Agile Project Management program was designed using a unique curriculum structure called the Professional Studies Experience (PSE).

 The four-phase curriculum model, blends professionally aligned advanced training and workplace skill building with the standard coursework required of your Agile Project Management degree.
 When you complete the professional skills courses, you're be able to:

 - Examine and demonstrate the use of analytic tools, both quantitative and qualitative, to provide descriptive, predictive and prescriptive project data